 Figure 3.5 shows average seasonal cycles in the mole fraction of CO_2 for each 30° latitudinal zone.
 The seasonal cycles are clearly large in amplitude in northern high and mid-latitudes and small in the Southern Hemisphere.
-The seasonal cycle in the Northern Hemisphere is mainly dominated by the land biosphere (Nevison et al., 2008), which are characterized by rapid decreases from June to August and large returns from September to December.
+The seasonal cycle in the Northern Hemisphere is mainly dominated by the land biosphere (Nevison et al., 2008), and it is characterized by rapid decreases from June to August and large returns from September to December.

-Fig. 3.5 Average seasonal cycles in the mole fraction of CO_2 for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean mole fractions.
+Fig. 3.5 Average seasonal cycles in the mole fraction of CO_2 for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean time series.
+Error bar expresses standard deviation of each month.